 Matthew Brandt’s Bridges Over Flint, 2016, was featured in Out of the Crate: New Gifts & Purchases at the Detroit Institute of Arts through September 23, 2018.
 Brandt’s suite of 24 of gelatin silver photographs processed with tap water from Flint, Michigan comments on environmental and political concerns in the city of Flint.
 The artist also spoke at DIA on October 25, 2018, following the exhibition.
 For more information, please visit the Detroit Institute of Arts website.

 Multi-media works by Matthew Brandt are on view in Pop Stars!
-Popular Culture and Contemporary Art at 21c Museum Hotel in Oklahoma City until February 2019.
-The exhibition features a broad spectrum of artists investigating celebrity, commerce, and the media to suggest an evolving definition of ‘Pop.’
+Popular Culture and Contemporary Art at 21c Museum Hotel in Oklahoma City from April 2018 - February 2019.
+The exhibition featured a broad spectrum of artists investigating celebrity, commerce, and the media to suggest an evolving definition of ‘Pop.’
 Other featured artists include Nick Cave, Hassan Hajjaj and Mickalene Thomas.
 For more information, please visit the 21c website.

 A work from Matthew Brandt’s LCD series was on view in “A Fire That No Water Could Put Out”: Civil Rights Photography at the High Museum of Art in Atlanta, GA, from September 18, 2017 – April 29, 2018.
 The work, which recreates an image from the 2014 unrest in Ferguson, MO, is highlighted among many historical and contemporary Civil Rights photographs from the High collection.
 Other featured artists include David Alekhuogie, Doris Derby, James E. Hinton, Charles Moore and Steve Schapiro.
 For more information, please visit the High Museum of Art website.